Sparks29032/Release-Playground/README.md

 Different mouse and keyboard buttons will simulate animations in slightly different locations.

-**NOTE:** Having caps lock or holding shift may mess with reading in the button presses.
+There may be a green border around the character, but software like OBS will ignore it.

 # How to use
 Download Plugin.zip and extract all files.

 Click on the "Wolfy" executable to run.

+**NOTE:** Having caps lock or holding shift may mess with reading in the button presses.